CoolColdUK/planning-poker/instructions/day1.md

 the latest version of react does not require import React from 'react' maybe extract the container to the Login.tsx as well

+## Question 7

+Type '{ path: string; component: any; }' is not assignable to type 'IntrinsicAttributes & RouteProps'.
+  Property 'component' does not exist on type 'IntrinsicAttributes & RouteProps'.
+Did you mean 'Component'?ts(2322)